 Press enter and the message would be written inside the file.

-How to add file to the staging area
+How to add the file to the staging area

-For commiting the changes, first of all we must be inside the staging area.
-Let’s see what happens when we commit directly and have not added the file to the staging area beforehand.
+For committing the changes, first of all, we must be inside the staging area.
+Let's see what happens when we commit directly and have not added the file to the staging area beforehand.
 Type the following command

 This command is used to commit the changes.
 But see that Git says there is nothing added to commit but untracked files present.
 This is because we have nothing in the staging area.
 We can only commit the changes if we have a file in the staging area.
 Notice the following line in the above image